Updated: May 19

 That was the thought going through my mind one dark evening in the middle of North Carolina on a cool October night in 1983.
-Death was always a concern with me.
+Death was always a concern for me.
 I loved life and didn’t want to die—not now, not ever.
-However as the small yellow car swerved from side and to side and then began to spin around, that was the thought racing through my mind, “Is this it?
+However, as the small, yellow car swerved from side to side and then began to spin around, that was the thought racing through my mind, “Is this it?
 Am I going to die?”

 I was not religious, but neither was I an atheist.
 I did not see any clear evidence for God or really care that much, as my main purpose in life was to have fun.

-When I was seventeen years old I began to notice a change in the way my best friend Brian was acting.
-After quizzing him, it became clear that he had a deep religious experience with Jesus.
+When I was 17 years old, I began to notice a change in the way my best friend Brian was acting.
+After quizzing him, it became clear that he had a deeply religious experience with Jesus.
 I was not happy for him as I always looked at religious people as boring or weird.
-Why would anyone want to be religious, I thought.
-Nevertheless, it didn’t have anything to do with me because I am Jewish, and while I was not on the path to become the next Maimonides (Jewish sage), I did know at least one thing about being Jewish—and it wasn’t what we believed, but rather what we didn’t believe.
+Why would anyone want to be religious?
+I thought.
+Nevertheless, it didn’t have anything to do with me because I am Jewish, and while I was not on the path to becoming the next Maimonides (Jewish sage), I did know at least one thing about being Jewish—and it wasn’t what we believed, but rather what we didn’t believe.
 We don’t believe in Jesus.

 Despite my passion for fun, I realized that if I died and spent eternity in hell, it would not be worth it.
 I had to find out the truth.
-Who is God and how do I serve him.
-This realization came to me about month after Brian’s experience.
+Who is God, and how do I serve him?
+This realization came to me about a month after Brian’s experience.

-On one occasion we were together and Brian had been using a certain phrase to describe his new state of being: Born again.
+On one occasion, we were together, and Brian had been using a certain phrase to describe his new state of being: Born again.
 “Brian, there is nothing in the New Testament about being born again!”
 I blurted out.
-This was funny because I had never read the Old Testament, much less the New Testament, but somehow I knew there was nothing in it about being born again.
-That is, until Brian opened his New Testament to John 3:3.
-In this passage Yeshua is talking to a Jewish rabbi named Nicodemus.
+This was funny because I had never read the Old Testament, much less the New Testament, but somehow, I knew there was nothing in it about being born again.
+That is until Brian opened his New Testament to John 3:3.
+In this passage, Yeshua is talking to a Jewish rabbi named Nicodemus.
 Nicodemus believed that Yeshua had been sent by God because of the miracles He had been performing and wanted to ask him some questions.
-Brian read to me these words:
+Brian read these words to me:

-Over the next few months I continued to wonder if this Yeshua could actually be the Messiah of the Jewish people, the way to eternal life.
-On Yom Kippur 1983 I decided that I would do something radical—I would fast!
-Like I said, I did not grow up religious and while I always went to temple to pray on Yom Kippur, it had never entered my mind to actually not eat for 24 hours.
-However, I wanted to find God—to find truth, and as a Jew this seemed like the most logical place to begin my search.
+Over the next few months, I continued to wonder if this Yeshua could actually be the Messiah of the Jewish people, the way to eternal life.
+On Yom Kippur 1983, I decided that I would do something radical—I would fast!
+As I said, I did not grow up religious, and while I always went to temple to pray on Yom Kippur, it had never entered my mind to actually not eat for 24 hours.
+However, I wanted to find God—to find truth, and as a Jew, this seemed like the most logical place to begin my search.

 That evening I saw a young lady in whom I had been interested.
-She literary threw herself at me.
-(This never had happened to me before!)
+She literally threw herself at me.
+(This had never happened to me before!)
 Her intentions were clear.
 However, contrary to everything inside of me as a young man, I pushed her away and told her that I could not.
-I was intent on finding God and I knew that breaking one of the ten commandants by taking advantage of a drunk young lady at the beginning of my fast was not the best start.
+I was intent on finding God, and I knew that breaking one of the ten commandants by taking advantage of a drunk young lady at the beginning of my fast was not the best start.

-About a month later I was home during a five-day break from school, when I ran into Brian.
+About a month later, I was home during a five-day break from school when I ran into Brian.
 The conversation quickly turned to Yeshua.
 Truthfully, I only had one question for him.
-My Jewish heritage was important, but I was willing to suffer criticism and even persecution from my own people if in indeed it turned out that Yeshua was the Messiah.
-However, as an 18-year-old who loved to have fun, I had to ask Brian this one thing: “Is you life better now than it was before.”
+My Jewish heritage was important, but I was willing to suffer criticism and even persecution from my own people if, indeed, it turned out that Yeshua was the Messiah.
+However, as an 18-year-old who loved to have fun, I had to ask Brian this one thing: “Is your life better now than it was before?”

 You see, I loved my life.
 Sometimes that meant doing things I knew were wrong.
 But I didn’t want to trade my fun life for a boring, religious life.
 Like I said before, other than Brian, everyone I knew who was religious seemed depressed and miserable—completely uninteresting.
 And if that was what Brian was offering, I wasn’t interested.